This Is What 'Lovecraft Country' Really Means

 Advertisement

 Aware of the author’s well documented and offensive beliefs, writer Matt Ruff wrote his 2016 novel using monsters from Lovecraft’s fiction but inserted them into a story about a Black protagonist, Atticus, living during the United States’ Jim Crow Era.
-He centered a Black man in a genre that Lovecraft explicitly tried to keep people of color out of.
+He centred a Black man in a genre that Lovecraft explicitly tried to keep people of colour out of.

 How Misha Green Reinvented Lovecraft Country For HBO